-Should you ever come across a downed power line (often knocked down by trees or branches during windstorms), get back and stay back.
+Should you ever come across a downed powerline (often knocked down by trees and branches during windstorms), get back and stay back.
 You should:

-- Always assume the downed line is "hot" or energized. - Never touch or move a downed line. - Don't try to move a person or object touching a downed line or you may also end up a victim. - Move back as far away as possible-even the ground around a downed line can be dangerous. - Avoid fences and other nearby objects, as they may be electrified when a power line falls on them. - Keep others away and call 911 and then call Avista at 800-227-9187.
+- Always assume the downed line is "hot" or energized. - Never touch or move a downed line. - Don't try to move a person or object touching a downed line or you also may end up a victim. - Move back as far away as possible.
+(Even the ground around a downed line can be dangerous.) - Avoid fences and other nearby objects, as they may be electrified when a power line falls on them. - Keep others away and call Avista immediately.